aep-dev/aep.dev/aip/general/0121/aip.md

 ### Resources

-A resource-oriented API **should** generally be modeled as a resource hierarchy, where each node is either a simple resource or a collection of resources.
+A resource-oriented API **should** generally be modeled as a resource hierarchy, where each node is either an individual resource or a collection of resources.

 A _collection_ contains resources of _the same type_.
 For example, a publisher